 A tech-focused company is only as brilliant as its team.
 Katya excels at building high-performing teams, a diverse workforce, and internal processes that prevent teams from running into silos.
 After spending time consulting NGOs and foundations, she built TolaData’s international tech team from the ground up.
 At Humanitec, she is responsible for all things related to administration, people, and strategy.
 Katya holds degrees from Zeppelin University, Sciences Po, and IE Business School Madrid.

 Kaspar is the founder of Humanitec.
 He has spent the last 10 years building and running software companies from retail-applications and door-to-door campaigning technology to monitoring and evaluation for NGOs.
 His observations of common startup development challenges during this time ultimately became Humanitec’s founding vision.
-Kaspar focuses on strategic topics as well as sales and marketing.
-He holds a degree in economics from Humboldt University.

 Christoph is passionate about enabling teams to adopt best practices to improve performance and reduce cognitive load.
 He has spent the last 10 years helping a variety of teams with his small startup, during the time he worked for McKinsey & Company and during his time as a Senior Vice President at XING.
 At Humanitec, Christoph is responsible for operations and implementation with a strong focus on the user.
 Christoph holds a PhD in engineering from the Technical University of Braunschweig and the Massachusetts Institute of Technology.

-Chris is fascinated by the tackling of tough questions in cloud-native developing.
+Chris is fascinated by the tackling of tough questions in cloud-native development.
 He headed the high-performance computing group at Lloyds of London, played several integral roles in building a number of tech-setups, at startups and acted as a product manager at Google working on an internal developer platform used across the company.
 At Humanitec Chris is responsible for all things technical.
 He holds a degree in Information and Computer Engineering from the University of Cambridge and also studied at the Massachusetts Institute of Technology.